fstendel/liferay-ldap-example/README.md

 # Usage

-compose.yaml currently contains a simple setup with only one liferay container (for systems with less then 10 GB of RAM available)
+Run _docker-compose up_ to run the stripped down compose.yaml which currently contains a simple setup with only one liferay container (for systems with less then 10 GB of RAM available)

-compose-full.yaml contains the full setup for systems with more then 10 GB of RAM available, which can be started by _docker-compose -f compose-full.yaml up_.
+Run _docker-compose -f compose-full.yaml up_ to run the full setup on systems with more then 10 GB of RAM available.

+The main Liferay will be available under _http://localhost:8080_.
+You can than login using _Test/test_ as credentials.

+If you add an user using the admin control panel this will be exported to the running OpenLdap container from where it is fetched by the 2nd Liferay on regular intervals.

+The 2nd Liferay will be available under _http://localhost:8181_ and will be using the same credentials as the main liferay.

 # Lessons Learned